LONGITUDES

 Latitudes

-This will be the third iteration of the “Near-Future Artworlds...” meetings (following those in Bari and San Francisco) – a forum for informal dialogue about megatrends and the future of contemporary art institutions.
+This will be the third iteration of the “Near-Future Artworlds Curatorial Disruption Foresight Group” meetings (following those in Bari and San Francisco) – a forum for informal dialogue about megatrends and the future of contemporary art institutions.

-The first meeting in Bari broadly addressed to what degree organisational forms of art institutions are embracing or resisting similar transformations through various curatorial/editorial prototypes and prognosticative use-case scenarios.
-With an emphasis on cross-pollination between design thinking and curatorial thinking, the second meeting in San Francisco broached, among other things, the notion of the post-disciplinary, and the question of appropriate speeds or periodicities institutions should follow
+The first meeting in Bari broadly addressed the degree to which organisational forms of art institutions are embracing or resisting similar transformations through various curatorial/editorial prototypes and prognosticative use-case scenarios.
+With an emphasis on cross-pollination between design thinking and curatorial thinking, the second meeting in San Francisco explored, among other things, the concept of the post-disciplinary and the question of the appropriate speeds or periodicities that institutions should follow

 Poster produced for the seminar by Kadist Art Foundation, San Francisco.

-In order to be conducive to freedom of interaction, these meetings are held under the Chatham House Rule.
-This allows participants to express personal views, to listen, reflect and gather insights with a clear distinction from the position of their employers and/or the policies of any associated organization.
-Participation is expected, but there will be no resolutions issued, no votes are undertaken, and no policy statements proposed.
+To facilitate open discussion, these meetings are conducted under the Chatham House Rule.
+This enables participants to share personal views, listen, reflect, and gain insights, separate from their employers' positions or any organisation's policies.
+Participation is encouraged, but no resolutions are issued, no votes will be taken, and no policy statements will be proposed.

 Archive photo of ESP activity.
 Courtesy: Eastside Projects.